 The Grid is, above all, a conceptual speculation.
 In spite of its apparent neutrality, it implies an intellectual program for the island: in its indifference to topography, to what exists, it claims the superiority of mental construction over reality - Rem Koolhaas

 The land it divides, unoccupied; the population it describes, conjectural, the buildings it locates, phantoms; the activities it frames, nonexistent - Rem Koolhaas

 Rem Koolhaas is a gifted storyteller.
 On one hand a historian and methodical researcher, and on the other a creator of fantasies, a narrator that gives way to his imagination letting architectural myths thrive.
 As with any genius, he clearly sees more than what meets the eye; Delirious New York, A Retroactive manifesto was at the time of its publication in 1978 an instant classic, and with merit, Koolhaas combines compelling historical facts with cool prose and unique phraseology.
-Its storytelling is exciting and well-crafted allowing him to execute an incredibly complex task such as the analysis of the key projects and developments that contributed to the spatial resolution of the city of New York.
+His storytelling is exciting and well-crafted allowing him to execute an incredibly complex task (a task that too easily could have been proven boring) such as the analyses of the key projects and developments that contributed to the spatial resolution of the city of New York.

 Just as the author would have it, this book is divided into blocks, just like the city he is analyzing and although chronological, chapters that can be read independently, parts of a text that sit independently yet part of the same experiment.